fogus/spiel/wurfelspiel/pentwr/README.markdown

 Capture
 -------

 To capture, a player can add the values showing on the faces of two or more of their dice to equal the value on a single opponent die.
 The dice used to capture are then rerolled and given to the opponent.
 Likewise, the die captured is taken into the capturing player's stock and dice and also rerolled.
+Both players will then be responsible for placing dice for their opponent according to the placement rules explained next.

 Placing
 -------